nicolasbertolino/les-ptits-coquelicots/README.md

 # Les P'tits Coquelicots

-This is the first website I ever worked on.
+Les P'tits Coquelicots is the first website I ever worked on.
 I initially created it in fall 2018 with Ruby on rails as training for the framework, before I decided it could fit as a plain static website.
 That's when I remade it, about a year later, gave it a new look even: the one which can be seen today.

 I am very proud of what I've done in terms of design and accessibility.
 The website runs smoothly and offers a good view of all the informations that needed to be displayed.